krzyklo/photin_web/company.md

 ---
 layout: page
-title: Contact
+title: PhotIN: Photonics INnovation
-subtitle: Europe, Poland, Warsaw area
+subtitle: The company aim is to support worldwide customers in R&D Photonics projects.
 ---

-The company aim is to support worldwide customers in R&D Photonics projects.

 ## The story